balakumaran-bala-ZSTCH1278/SignLanguageAIModel/README.md

 Quantization: Further optimize the TFLite model using quantization for smaller size and faster inference.
 Feedback Mechanisms: Implement features for users to provide feedback on recognition accuracy to improve the system over time.

-This document summarizes the development of the core SignSense recognition engine.
-The process has focused on building a robust keypoint extraction and inference pipeline suitable for real-time application on mobile devices.